Rookout/deployment-examples/java-wildfly-docker-agentless/README.md

     *Known issue: The confirguration overrides the log manager to use jboss.logmanager no matter what.
 This is because the Rookout Java Agent uses the default java logging and Wildfly is unable to start without its logger.*

-1. Set these variables in the `standalone.conf` at the top of the file like so in order to connect to the right agent:
+1. Set these variables in the `standalone.conf` at the top of the file like so in order to connect to the right ETL Agent:
     ```bash
     export ROOKOUT_AGENT_HOST="cloud.agent.rookout.com"
     export ROOKOUT_AGENT_PORT="443"